Agentic AI Security

 Tool poisoning represents a particularly dangerous attack vector.
 When agents read tool descriptions to understand how to use available capabilities, malicious instructions embedded in those descriptions can influence agent behavior.
 An attacker who controls a tool’s description can instruct the agent to perform actions, exfiltrate data, or modify its behavior whenever that tool is considered for use, even if the tool itself is never actually invoked.

 Confused deputy vulnerabilities arise when agents act with privileges beyond what the current task requires.
 An agent that has credentials to both read emails and access file storage might be manipulated into using its file access to exfiltrate email contents, combining privileges in ways never intended.
-The assessment maps your agent’s privilege landscape to identify confused deputy risks.
+The threat model maps your agent’s privilege landscape to identify confused deputy risks.

 Cross-tool contamination occurs when a compromised tool leverages the agent’s access to other tools.
 The agent becomes a bridge between isolated systems, using its legitimate access to transfer data or commands from a compromised tool to targets that should be unreachable.
 Defense requires understanding not just individual tool security but the interaction patterns between tools.